jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Group actions on Riemann surfaces.md

 ### Infinite groups

-Clearly the same constructions work for sufficiently discrete infinite groups — we've seen already that $\mathbb{Z} \times \mathbb{Z} \setminus \mathbb{C}$ is a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Riemann surfaces#_example _ Algebraic Geometry --- math-176/notes/Elliptic curves _proposition, definition _ reducing cubics, elliptic curves elliptic curves|torus/elliptic curve]].
+Clearly the same constructions work for sufficiently discrete infinite groups — we've seen already that $\mathbb{Z} \times \mathbb{Z} \setminus \mathbb{C}$ is a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces#_example _ Algebraic Geometry --- math-176/notes/Elliptic curves _proposition, definition _ reducing cubics, elliptic curves elliptic curves|torus/elliptic curve]].
 The exact condition we need is for the quotient to be Hausdorff and this happens when $G$ acts properly discontinuously.

 ##### _definition:_ properly discontinuous action